apopma/stronghold/README.md

   - [] To a comment
   - [] Tag files with a text label
 - [] Search projects
-  - [] For todo lists, tasks, documents, and files
+  - [] For todo lists, tasks, users, documents, and files
   - [] Filter searches by project, component, and associated user
   - [] Search in a particular project, or all projects
 - [] Post text documents: